Journalism: Writing for experts or for ordinary citizens

 Radio broadcasting increased in popularity starting in the 1920s, becoming widespread in the 1930s.
-While most radio programming was oriented toward music, sports, and entertainment, radio also broadcast speeches and occasional news programming.
+While most radio programming was oriented toward music, sports, and entertainment, it also broadcast speeches and occasional news.
 Radio reached the peak of its importance during World War II, as radio and newsreels were major sources of up-to-date information on the ongoing war.
-In the Soviet Union, radio would be heavily utilized by the state to broadcast political speeches by leadership.
+In the Soviet Union, radio was heavily used by the state to broadcast political speeches by the leadership.
 These broadcasts would very rarely have any additional editorial content or analysis, setting them apart from modern news reporting.
 The radio would however soon be eclipsed by broadcast television starting in the 1950s.

 Television

-Starting in the 1940s, United States broadcast television channels would air 10-to-15-minute segments of news programming one or two times per evening.
-The era of live-TV news coverage would begin in the 1960s with the assassination of John F. Kennedy, broadcast and reported to live on a variety of nationally syndicated television channels.
+Starting in the 1940s, United States broadcast television channels would air 10- to 15-minute segments of news programming one or two times per evening.
+The era of live TV news coverage would begin in the 1960s with the assassination of John F. Kennedy, broadcast and reported live on a variety of nationally syndicated television channels.
 During the 60s and 70s, television channels would begin adding regular morning or midday news shows.
 Starting in 1980 with the establishment of CNN, news channels began providing 24-hour news coverage, a format which persists through today.